 The Femicide Census in England and Wales (2016) revealed that this has remained static.
 Furthermore, I estimate that about 80% of murders of women happen within the first six months of the break up.
 Separation is the most dangerous time for a woman and it takes on average seven times to leave an abuser.
 It is with finality, when they have finally left, that behaviour can escalate to serious harm and murder and by then it is too late.

 To compound matters, in order to use the stalking law, the behaviour must be uninterrupted i.e the back and forth of separation (largely owing to emotional investment, financial entrapment and children) renders it unprosecutable – namely the stalking law cannot be used.

-97% of professionals said coercive control should be recognized in law
+Interestingly 97% of professionals said that coercive control should be recognized in law

 Other countries are now following suit and criminalizing coercive control.
 I am hopeful America and Australia will be next.

-More about our domestic abuse law reform campaign
+More about our England and Wales domestic abuse law reform campaign

 “Never doubt that a small group of thoughtful, committed citizens can change the world.
 Indeed, it is the only thing that ever has.”
 (Margaret Mead)